This article is part of a larger series on How to Do Payroll.

 Step 5: Collect, review, and approve time sheets.
 Make sure to do this a couple of days before payday, as Rhode Island payday laws require employers to establish a regular payday within nine days from the end of the payroll period.
 Use one of our free time sheet templates to help if you don’t yet have an established time and attendance system.

-Step 7: File payroll taxes with the federal government.
+Step 7: File payroll taxes with the federal government and the state of Rhode Island.
 Federal tax payments must be made via EFTPS.
-Generally, you have to deposit federal income tax withheld and both employer and employee Social Security and Medicare taxes based on the schedule assigned to your business by the IRS.
-The IRS can assign you to one of the following depositing schedules:
+Generally, you must deposit federal income tax withheld and both employer and employee Social Security and Medicare taxes based on the schedule assigned to your business by the IRS.
+It could be one of the following depositing schedules:

-- Monthly Depositor: Requires that you deposit employment taxes on payments made during a month by the 15th day of the following month.
+- Monthly Depositor: Requires you to deposit employment taxes on payments made during a month by the 15th day of the following month.

 It’s important to note that schedules for depositing and reporting taxes are not the same.
 Employers who deposit both monthly and semiweekly should only report their taxes quarterly or annually by filing Form 941 or Form 944.

-Step 8: File payroll taxes with the state of Rhode Island.
-All state tax payments need to be made directly to Rhode Island’s Division of Taxation.
-All filings and payments are due at the same time on either a weekly, monthly, or quarterly basis based on how much has been withheld.
+All state tax payments must be made directly to Rhode Island’s Division of Taxation.
+All filings and payments are due at the same time, weekly, monthly, or quarterly based on how much has been withheld.

-Step 9: Document and store your payroll records.
-It’s important to keep records for all of your employees, even those terminated, for at least three to four years.
+Step 8: Document and store your payroll records.
+It’s essential to keep records for all your employees, even those terminated, for at least three to four years.
 Learn more in our article on retaining payroll records.

 For a more general overview of what you should know when doing payroll according to federal standards, check out our guide on how to do payroll.